dsouzajude/pair-pilot-mcp/README.md

 docker run -it -p 8100:8100 --rm --name pair-pilot  pair-pilot

 # Or in docker compose
-docker compose up --build --remove-orphans
+docker compose up --build --remove-orphans pair-pilot

 # Then attach to the docker container to connect to the Terminal session
 # for interactive pair piloting.